World, entities, components

-In a game running on SpatialOS, the SpatialOS game world is a core concept.
-It’s the canonical source of truth about things in your game.
+In a game running on SpatialOS, the game world is a core concept.
+By this we mean the SpatialOS world: the canonical source of truth about things in your game.

 Entities and components

-Entities are the objects in your game.
-All of the data that you want to share between SpatialOS game servers has to be stored in entities.
-Each entity is made up of SpatialOS components; it’s the components which store this data, in their properties.
+All of the data that you want to share between worker instances has to be stored in entities, which are the objects in your game.
+An entity is made up of components that store data.

-The SpatialOS game world, with its entities and their components, stores the state of the game world in a way that enables many servers and game clients to access and change it, without needing to communicate directly with each other.
+The reason for having this separately-defined world is to store the state of the game world in such a way that many instances of server-workers and client-workers can access and change it, without needing to communicate with each other.